New Parents Welcome Page - Virtual tour and presentations for September 2021

 In preparation for the children who joined us in September 2020, we created this dedicated page.
-We are pleased to say that those children (and lovely new families) settled exceptionally well and have happily completed their first two terms with us and are now getting ready to move to Year 1 in September.
+We are pleased to say that those children (and lovely new families) settled exceptionally well and have happily completed their first terms with us and are now getting ready to move to Year 1 in September.
 They really have been brilliant!

 We have decided to keep this page available for all of you joining us in

 September 2021.
 We can't wait to meet you all.